randreu28/TFG.docs/src/content/projects/triart/model-visualization.md

 ---
-title: TODO
+title: Model visualization
 pagination: 3.2
 ---

-# Model Visualization
+# 3.2 Model Visualization

-### Animations
+### 3.2.1 Animations

-Loading unknown models has some downsides, as you don't know what the GLTF scene will look like.
-So how would you access the animations, if they had any?
-That is TriArt `<Scene/>` component resolves:
+Loading unknown models can present challenges because the structure of the GLTF scene and its animations may vary.
+However, TriArt addresses this issue with its `<Model/>` component, which provides a solution for accessing animations:

 ```tsx title="src/components/Scene.tsx"
 function Model({ url }: Props) {